 If your application is approved you will receive notification via email, followed by instructions on how to manage your grant through the online system.
 Your school (and district, if applicable) will enter into a contractual agreement with the S.C.
 Arts Commission, and you must comply with all requirements stated in that contract.

-If your project cannot be carried out as proposed, contact your coordinator.
-You might be able to complete a revised version of your project but you must receive approval from the S.C.
-Arts Commission first.
+If your project cannot be carried out as proposed, contact Deputy Director Ashley Brown.
+You might be able to complete a revised version of your project, but any proposed changes made to funded grant activities must be approved in writing, in advance, by the S.C.
+Arts Commission.